 The train ticket is much cheaper if booked last minute, but they get sold out quickly and we needed it in advance for our China visa.

-Food and drinks costs in Mongolia
+Our food and drink costs in Mongolia

 - We each spent a total £189 / $280 in our 29 days in Mongolia